Lefraudeur/RiptermsGhost/README.md

 - onUpdateWalkingPlayer
 - onAttackTargetEntityWithCurrentItem
 - onChannelRead0 (edit received packets)
-##### ⚠java method hooking is still unreliable, and might cause a crash on some methods
+##### ⚠java method hooking is still unreliable, and might cause crash the game on some methods

-To test it, just build the project with visual studio 2022, and inject the dll using any injector (process hacker, extreme injector...).
+To test it, just build the project with visual studio 2022 (compile on x64 Release config), and inject the dll using any injector (process hacker, extreme injector...).
 You can also take a look at RiptermsInjector: https://github.com/Lefraudeur/RiptermsInjector

 Help would be appreciated, this repo is here to share your knowledge with other people.
 You can also make suggestions. (open an issue or a pull request to dev branch)